felipinbombin/osirisInstaller/README.md

 # Overview

-This repository mantains the code for deploying OsirisWebPlatform server on a linux machine, which means:
+This repository mantains the code for deploying OsirisWebPlatform server on a linux machine (ubuntu 16.04), which means:
 - Step 1: linux user creation
 - Step 2: dependencies installation
 - Step 3: postgresql configuration
+- Step 4: creation of ssh keys
-- Step 4: clone and setup of the django app
+- Step 5: clone and setup of the django app
-- Step 5: apache configuration
+- Step 6: apache configuration

 ---